Download the app

 How to Qualify for a HELOC

-The application process includes submitting documentation such as proof of income, existing mortgage details, and an appraisal of your home’s value.
+The application process typically requires documentation such as proof of income (pay stubs, tax returns), details of your existing mortgage, and an appraisal of your home’s value.
+Having these documents ready can streamline the application process and improve your chances of approval.

 Comparing HELOCs to Other Loan Options